Media Press Kit

 (301) 967-4500

-The IAM; the Machinists Union or the IAMAW are accepted, proper names for the International Association of Machinists and Aerospace Workers, AFL-CIO/CLC.
+IAM Union is the proper name for the International Association of Machinists and Aerospace Workers, AFL-CIO/CLC.
+You can learn more about our rebranding here.

 Current Membership Nearly 600,000 active and retired members in the U.S., Canada, Puerto Rico, the Virgin Islands, and Guam.

-You’ll find Machinists in Aerospace, Transportation, the Federal Government, Automotive, Defense, Woodworking and several other industries.
+You’ll find our members in Aerospace, Transportation, the Federal Government, Automotive, Defense, Woodworking and several other industries.
 We represent workers at companies as diverse as Harley-Davidson, Southwest Airlines, Boeing, Pratt & Whitney, Freightliner, Tennessee Valley Authority and the Bureau of Engraving and Printing.

-Organizational Structure: IAM represented workers belong to one of nearly 1,000 Local Lodges, which typically represent employees at one or more companies.
-The Local Lodges are affiliated with an IAM District Lodge, which typically represents a larger geographic territory.
-IAM Headquarters, also known as the Grand Lodge, coordinates and supports the activities of the District and Local Lodges.
+Organizational Structure: IAM Union represented workers belong to one of nearly 1,000 Local Lodges, which typically represent employees at one or more companies.
+The Locals are affiliated with an IAM Union Districts, which typically represents a larger geographic territory.
+IAM Union Headquarters coordinates and supports the activities of the District and Locals.

-Members of the press are encouraged to contact us for inquiries for the International Association of Machinists and Aerospace Workers.
+Members of the press are encouraged to contact us for inquiries for the IAM Union.
 To expedite your request, please submit your request below.

 Contact